vzahorui/vzahorui.github.io/_posts/2020-09-08-mean-value-theorem.md

 It should be noted that the mean value theorem tells only about the existence of this point, not its value.

-With help of this theorem the difference between the values of a function at different points can be expressed as a scaled version of the difference between the  dependent variables which depends on the slope that happens somewhere between these points.
+With help of this theorem the difference between the values of a function at different points can be expressed as a scaled version of the difference between the  dependent variable values which depends on the slope that happens somewhere between these points.

 &nbsp;&nbsp;&nbsp;&nbsp;
 $f(x)-f(a) = f' (c) \cdot (x-a)$